7amo10/OSTEP-Notes/README.md

 - 9: Scheduling: Proportional Share
 - 10: Multiprocessor Scheduling
 - 11: A Dialogue on Virtualization Summary
-- Virtual Machines
-- A Dialogue on Virtual Machines
-- Monitors
-- A Dialogue on Monitors

-### Concurrency

-- 12: A Dialogue on Concurrency
+- 12: A Dialogue on Memory Virtualization
 - 13: The Abstraction: Address Spaces
 - 14: Interlude: Memory API
 - 15: Mechanism: Address Translation